edgedb/easy-edgedb/README.md

 This is probably not surprising, because you can see that `index` is a choice that the user needs to make.
 If using `index` was the best idea in every case, then EdgeDB would just do it automatically.

+Finally, here are two times when you don't need to create an `index`:

+- on links,
+- on exclusive constraints for a property.

+Indexes are automatically created in these two cases so you don't need to use indexes for them.

 So let's insert two book excerpts.
 The strings in these entries are very long (pages long, sometimes) so we will only show the beginning and the end here:

 ```